Out of Eden Walk

 GPS data (2024) The files linked to below are for any cartographer to use, but need to be opened in geospatial software, such as Google Earth, QGIS, or ArcGIS:

-The updated route simplified to approximately 500 meter segments (will be easier to work with for smaller geographic scales): Kml format | JSON format | Shapefile format
+The updated route in line format simplified to approximately 500 meter segments (will be easier to work with for smaller geographic scales): Kml format | JSON format | Shapefile format

 Poster presentation (2023) - Eamon Breen presented "Advancements in 3D Cartography and Visualization: Mapping Human Migration" at the annual American Association of Geographers conference in Denver, CO.
 View the poster.